Skip to content

 Keep Learning

-Resources: - Trade journals (write down every trade) - Education portal (education.signalpilot.io) - Community feedback (if available) - Backtesting your setups - Paper trading new strategies
+Resources: - Signal journals (document every setup) - Education portal (education.signalpilot.io) - Community feedback (if available) - Backtesting your setups - Paper testing new strategies

 βœ… Common Daily Preparation Elements